By Mike Case

 What began as an effort to care for injured and sick sailors during the Revolutionary War, Navy medicine has since evolved into a complex network of highly trained medical professionals who provide cutting-edge, 24/7 medical care to sailors, Marines their families all around the world.

-The History of the Navy Medical Service Corps
+A Piece of American Military History: The Navy Medical Service Corps

 During WWII, the U.S. military faced a variety of unique medical, scientific and technical challenges as they tried to care for the health needs of service members fighting around the world.